Nano CO2 Regulator with Adjustable Pressure

 Step 2) Close the needle valve by turning fully clockwise.

 Step 3) Screw CO2 cartridge into the regulator.
 You may feel some resistance as the pin inside the regulator pierces the top of the CO2 cartridge to release the gas.
-Should some gas begin to leak as you screw in the cartridge, continue to tighten the cartridge in harder to stop the leak.
 Once the cartridge is screwed in, it should not be removed until all gas has been used.

 Apply o-rings to CO2 cartridge